 For details about current operations at the RAO, please consult:

-my writing commitments, and do something new.
-Some of these interests can be found at
+I continue research and writing.
+Some of my interests can be found at the these sites: